Charged with Heroin Possession in Denver?

 According to the Colorado Code Sections 18-1.3-401 and 8.18-403.5 there are primarily two different charges associated with personal heroin possession, each one primarily dependent on the amount found.
 For example, if someone is arrested for carrying less than 4 grams of heroin, they are most likely to be charged with a Class 6 felony which can include up to two years of jail time and a fine of no more than $100,000.
 Possession over 4 grams is usually considered a Class 4 felony – a crime that can carry up to six years of incarceration along with a hefty penalty of up to $500,000.
 The extent of jail time as well as the exact fine heavily depends on individual circumstances as well as factors like whether or not the person is a repeat offender.

 Contact a Denver Drug Crimes Attorney

 These charges and consequences are based solely on heroin possession for personal use and do not indicate the charges associated with intent to distribute or trafficking.
 Heroin use is not only physically and psychologically destructive, but getting in trouble with both state and federal authorities will have lasting effects on your life.
 Felony heroin charges create a long-lasting, negative impact on your reputation and your future.

 If you are charged with heroin possession in the state of Colorado, contact a Denver drug possession attorney as soon as possible.
-Stanley H. Marks offers free initial consultations, both over the phone and in person.
+Attorney offers free initial consultations, both over the phone and in person.
 Contact him today at (720) 580-6788.